reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Descriptions
 - Equalizer soundfx ported from Sony Xperia 10 (I4113) and Sony Xperia 1 II (XQ-AT51) and integrated as a Magisk Module for all supported and rooted devices with Magisk
 - Global type soundfx
-- The Dolby Atmos changes ro.product.manufacturer system property, may breaks your platform apps and features functionality (READ Optionals bellow to activate!)
+- The Dolby Atmos changes ro.product.manufacturer system property, may breaks your platform apps and features functionality
 - Doesn't support ACDB module because using effect proxy

 ## Sources